 As its water based, its really strange to apply it - it feels like foundation that is mixed with water.
 But after all, I love the finish!
 Its really smooth (not shiny or greesy and not too matte - very natural, can barely see it) and my skin feels "make-up free", it does perfect!

-UPDATE: Have been using this for about 2 years now and I love it!
+UPDATE: Have been using this for about 3 years now and I love it!
 Have tried Chanel Vitalumière Aqua Ultra-light skin perfecting foundation and they are THE SAME (I mean - feels the same for me).
 Only Chanel is cheaper $42.
 So I would suggest trying Chanel, if you think Armani is too expensive.
 For me they work the same (I tried Chanel No. Beige 30 and Armani 5.5 each on one side of face for few days and noone could tell a difference).
 They both feel amazing, but I feel that I am felling in love with Chanel's Vitalumiere Aqua.
 Feels lighter and does not break out my skin.
-Lasting Silk did couple of times.
+It is also little bit more drying that GA.

 I accidentally purchased this one when I actually wanted to purchase Luminous Silk after my friend strongly recommended me to use that one.
 However, thank goodness I got Lasting Silk!
 I feel like Luminous Silk makes me super shiny (even though I have dry skin) but Lasting Silk gives me this gorgeous finish and it lasts all day, like literally ALL DAY.
 I put on my makeup at about 7:15am, and then I go to school at 7:30am and it stays all the way through until I take it off at about 9pm.
 I use cotton pads soaked with makeup remover and my goodness...when you take it off the color is STILL THERE!
 I was amazed.